 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers and persons who own beneficially more than 10% of the Company's Common Stock to file reports of beneficial ownership and changes in ownership with the Securities and Exchange Commission.
-Mr. Metcalfe failed to timely file one such report as to one transaction, but promptly filed the report when the oversight was called to his attention.
+Messrs.
+Ford, Goolsby and Parker failed to timely file their initial reports due upon taking office but promptly completed the filings when the failure to file was called to their attention.